Stuff I’ve Built

-Actionworks: Consultancy building entrepreneurship programs for Apple, the U.S. Department of State, the University of Texas, and dozens more.
+Actionworks: Education company that builds entrepreneurship and leadership programs for the U.S. Department of State, Intel, the University of Texas, and dozens more.

-Previously: 3 Day Startup: 10-year CEO journey scaling an education company to 50 countries.
+(Previously) 3 Day Startup: 10-year CEO journey scaling an entrepreneurship bootcamp to 50 countries.

-- Interests: Formula 1, Mexican food, Alvvays, coffee, Nolan films, cognitive scientist Donald Hoffman’s theory of reality.
+- Interests: Formula 1, Mexican food, Alvvays, Nolan films, cognitive scientist Donald Hoffman’s theory of reality, Longhorn football

 - I have a mysterious health condition.
-Sharing this because I’m out of ideas.
-Maybe you have some.
+Sharing this because I’m out of ideas

 DM me on Twitter or email me at my name at actionworks dot co (not dot com).